shift-org/shift-docs/site/content/pages/posse.md

   main:
     parent: communitynav
 ---
-Think another group should be listed here?
-[Let us know on the mailing list](/pages/email-list/)!

 ## Shift spinoff projects

 * **[Move by Bike](/pages/mbb)** is a group of folks interested in helping folks move across town entirely by bicycle.
 [Facebook](https://www.facebook.com/groups/movebybike/)